Frequently Asked Questions

 Hypogonadism is the medical term used to describe low testosterone in men.
 There are two causes of hypogonadism.
 Low testosterone can also occur when there is a defect in your testes and they can’t make levels of testosterone in the normal range.
 This is known as primary hypogonadism.
 There could be a signaling problem between your brain and testes that is causing the production of testosterone to drop too low.
 So if the brain feels that there is too much testosterone in the body, it can signal the testes to cut production, this is known as secondary hypogonadism.

 During your initial visit one of our professionally trained medical personnel will take a sample of your blood to determine your testosterone level.
-Blood samples are run during your initial visit in our on-site laboratory.
+Blood samples are run by an independent national recognized laboratory.

-Testosterone has many health benefits including the ability to regulate sex drive (libido), bone mass, fat distribution, muscle mass and strength, and the production of red blood cells and sperm.
+Testosterone has many health benefits including the ability to regulate sex drive (libido), bone mass, fat distribution, muscle mass and strength, and the production of red blood cells just to name a few.

 Some patients could experience one or more of the following side effects:

-Acne, oily skin, increased body hair and flushing have been reported.
-These side effects are not very common, but when/if they occur, often are transient.
+Skin reactions: Acne, oily skin, increased body hair and flushing have been reported.
+These side effects are not very common, but when/if they occur, they are often transient.

-Cost vary depending on your custom program, the introductory special pricing is $150.
+Cost vary depending on your levels and type of treatment, the introductory special pricing is $149 and Testosterone Therapy averages $200 per month.

-Although many people see an improvement in energy after their first injection, it takes several months to see the full benefits of testosterone injection therapy.
+Although many people see an improvement in energy after their first injection, it can take several months to see the full benefits of testosterone therapy, specially when using a transdermal cream.

-Our goal is to offer you the very best care in an expeditious manner in fact most of our clients are in and out in under 20 minutes.
+Our goal is to offer you the very best care in an expeditious manner in fact, the initial visit can take up to 90 minutes, but for follow up visits most of our clients are in and out in under 20 minutes.

 Testosterone replacement therapy is not recommended and/or is prohibited for patients with: